kael558/AI21_Discord/README.md

 ## 🤔 What is this?
 A Discord Bot that responds to user's with the power of AI21 Labs' large language models.

-A User can directly message (DM) or place a "❓" reaction on their message in a text channel to ask the Bot to respond.
+A User can directly message (DM) the Bot or place a "❓" reaction on their message in a text channel to ask the Bot to respond.

 The Bot will read the past 5 messages in an attempt to maintain conversation history.
 It will solely consist of messages exchanged between the User and the Bot.